 They are considered “softer” measures because they are often self-reported.
 They are not reported in dollars.

-The best employee wellbeing programs have goals that include reducing healthcare costs, absenteeism, and disability can be evaluated by calculating the dollars saved by the wellness program divided by the dollars spent on the wellness program.
+The best employee well-being programs have goals that include reducing healthcare costs, absenteeism, and disability.
+These benefits can be quantified by summing the dollars saved by the wellness program divided by the dollars spent on the wellness program.
 This is the classic ROI analysis, sometimes known as a benefit-to-cost ratio.

-For example, if a wellbeing program has an ROI of 3.1 that means that it saved $3.1 for every dollar that was spent offering the program.
+For example, if a well-being program has an ROI of 3.1 that means that it saved $3.1 for every dollar that was spent offering the program.
 An ROI of 1 means the program broke even.
-I have published over a dozen scientific papers that have evaluated the ROI of wellness programs.
+There have been several scientific publications that have evaluated the ROI of wellness programs.
 Typically they look at healthcare cost saved divided by the cost of the program.

-This list of reasons below gives us a really good way of defining what VOI really is.
-Just like ROI, a wellness VOI analysis also tries to compare employee wellbeing program participants to nonparticipants but instead of looking at dollars saved, they look at other measures such as job satisfaction or employee morale.
+Just like ROI, a wellness VOI analysis also tries to compare employee well-being program participants to non-participants but in addition of looking at dollars saved, they also look at other measures such as job satisfaction or employee morale.

 Value on investment is not a very easy term to understand because it’s not very descriptive.
-Typically outcome measures that are part of value on investment are self-reported, require additional data collection and expense, and are generally considered “softer” measures.
+Typically outcome measures that are part of value on investment are self-reported, require additional data collection and expense, and can be considered “softer” measures.

-Some people think you have to pick only one measurement technique.
-They think that you should use either ROI or VOI, but not both.
-This approach makes no sense; the best worksite wellness programs can impact a wide variety of outcomes within an organization.
+Some people think you must pick only one measurement technique.
+They think that you should use either ROI OR VOI, but not both.
+This approach makes no sense because even though it can be more difficult to measure “softer measures,” the best worksite wellness programs can impact a wide variety of outcomes within an organization.

-Value on investment is a simpler way of saying you want to find how your wellness program is affecting the more qualitative measures within your organization.
-As one who publishes scientific papers on wellness programs I have to admit that the data used in ROI analyses tends to be pretty reliable and somewhat easy to obtain.
+Value on investment is just a simpler way of saying you want to find how your wellness program is affecting the more qualitative measures within your organization.
+The truth is that the data used in ROI analyses tends to be pretty reliable and somewhat easy to obtain.

 After all, healthcare costs are expenses paid by a company.
 We know how much was spent and how it was spent.
-With enough digging we can get the claims data, split the data out by participants and nonparticipants, stretch the study out over a multiyear peroid, and get a pretty good idea of the trends of healthcare costs associated with the wellness program.
+With enough digging we can get the claims data, split the data out by participants and non-participants, stretch the study out over a multi-year period, and get a pretty good idea of the trends of healthcare costs associated with the wellness program.

 Companies don’t normally gather employee morale data.
 They rarely gather information on productivity, energy levels, or presenteeism.
-These types of data require special surveys and an extraordinary effort on the part of the company to collect and evaluate these variables.
+These types of data require special surveys and an extraordinary effort on the part of the company to collect and evaluate.

 Since most companies don’t readily have this type of data the research is not performed.
 Researchers publish lots of ROI studies because, in most worksites, the data needed for ROI studies already exists.